Alex Fevola

-Alex Fevola (née Cheatham; born 9 April 1977) is an Australian photographer and wife to former AFL footballer Brendan Fevola.
+Alex Fevola (née Cheatham; born 9 April 1977) is an Australian photographer, make-up entrepreneur and wife to former AFL footballer Brendan Fevola.
 She married Brendan Fevola on 7 October 2005 at St John's Church, Toorak.
-However, in December 2006 it was announced that they were separated after 14 months of marriage, amid allegations of Fevola's infidelity with Fifi Box.
-Alex stated in a Woman's Day interview that Brendan had become "disconnected" from her following the birth of Leni.
-Fevola has worked as a model, and is currently a photographer, operating a studio in Beaumaris.
+Alex has worked as a model and photographer, operating a studio in Beaumaris.
 In 2009, she published a coffee table book, Snapshot: A Portrait of Success (ISBN 978-1-4075-5127-2).
 Fevola was a contestant on the 2010 season of Dancing With The Stars and finished third.
-She has four children: Leni, Mia, Lulu and Tobi.
+She has four children: Mia, Leni, Lulu and Tobi.

+Alex Fevola is the Founder & CEO of Runway Room Cosmetics.
+Alex Fevola's journey into the world of makeup artistry began during her early days as a model.
+Working closely with makeup artists, she witnessed firsthand the transformative power of cosmetics.
+This early immersion ignited a passion that went beyond applying makeup; it was about the confidence and self-discovery it unlocked.
+Fueled by this passion, Alex founded Runway Room in 2012.